Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Mark and Kristen in the mountains of northern Vietnam

-Over the past decade, tourism in Sapa has greatly increased.
-This is both good and bad because it has significantly boosted the local communities, but many travelers now complain about pollution, trash, lack of authenticity and forced shopping experiences.
-We also think social media is partly to blame because it paints a false picture of what you’ll experience in town.
-So to make the most of your Sapa experience, you need manage your expectations and remember the real reasons as to why you’re visiting.
+Tourism in Sapa has increased dramatically over the last decade, which is both good and bad.
+On one hand it helps the local communities, but on the other hand travelers complain about pollution, trash, lack of authenticity and forced shopping experiences.
+We think social media is partly to blame because it paints a false picture of what you’ll experience in town.
+Manage your expectations and remember the reasons you’re visiting.

-We wanted to tell you this in the beginning of our guide because it’s very easy to be disappointed with Sapa.
-But to make the most it, you need to leave Sapa town and get out into the countryside.
-The weather and time of year will also play a large part in how much you’ll enjoy your time here.
-Our goal is to help you have the best experience in Sapa and want you to leave feeling like you made the most of it.
+We wanted to tell you this in the beginning of our guide because it’s easy to be disappointed with Sapa, especially if the weather and season aren’t on your side.
+Remember, those rice paddies are only golden in September and October.
+Our goal is to help you have the best experience in Sapa, so you leave feeling like you made the most of your trek with a local tribe.
 Read more about us.

 Woman taking a photo outside the Sapa express bus